PIM

 You, too, can have your product pages among the best of the best product page examples.
 After all, these pages are a crucial touchpoint in the customer journey.
 If they don’t have the right information (or enough of it), shoppers will go elsewhere.

-When reworking your product pages in 2023, consider what elements you need to stand out.
+When reworking your product pages, consider what elements you need to stand out.
 Make sure to commit to beautiful images, videos, reviews, and relevant information that answers questions and tackles objections.

 Download Salsify’s free guide for more inspiration on how to jazz up your product pages and create engaging content that shoppers love.